thunderseethe/thunderseethe.github.io/content/posts/lowering-base-ir.md

 The AST used in the frontend of our compiler makes a lot of concessions for the user writing code.
 Users don't want to write out obvious metadata, like types, and the AST gets that.
 Any types they leave out, it'll infer on their behalf.
-If the AST sees an error, it's probably because the user gave us invalid code, and it'll tell them that with a nice diagnostic.
+If the AST sees an error, it's probably because the user wrote the code bad.
+It behooves us to tell them that, with a nice diagnostic.

 All that falls away with the move to an IR.
 We are now much more concerned with representations that are helpful to the compiler, not the user.
 The IR sits between the frontend and machine code emission (hence the name intermediate).
 It exists to accommodate optimizations before being translated to machine code.

-To this end, IR makes metadata very explicit.
-Metadata that would be a slog for users to write out but ease the compiler applying optimizations.
-The IR is where we start caring about memory layout and calling conventions.
+To this end, our IR reifies metadata that would be a slog for users to write, like memory layout and calling conventions.

 Alongside this shift, our mentality around errors changes.
 During lowering, we know our AST has successfully type checked.
-The type checker's approval gives us a strong guarantee.

 We're guaranteed if we see something unexpected, it's now due to an internal compiler error, not a user error.
 Accordingly, we no longer need the recoverable error handling of `Result`.
 When we encounter an error, we'll immediately `panic!` (and maybe cry).

 A panic indicates we have a bug in our compiler to fix.
 In practice, our compiler shouldn't actually panic.
+It's not like we're going to write any bugs into our compiler.
 Robust compilers would perform more graceful error handling.
 But for our purposes, panicking suffices due to its simple implementation.